chingu-voyage7/Bears-Team-21/README.md

 ## About Saboteur

-⚠️ This Project is still a work in progress, rules of the game might be changed and be updated accordingly.
+⚠️ This Project is an online multiplayer version of the board game Saboteur 2 published by **AMIGO**, built for educational purposes only.
+Rules of the game might have been  changed and be updated accordingly.

 ### Goal